Muay Thai: Techniques

-Formal muay Thai techniques are divided into two groups: mae mai (แม่ไม้), or "major techniques", and luk mai (ลูกไม้), or "minor techniques".
+Formal Muay Thai techniques are divided into two groups: mae mai (แม่ไม้), or "major techniques", and luk mai (ลูกไม้), or "minor techniques".
 Muay Thai is often a fighting art of attrition, where opponents exchange blows with one another.
 This is certainly the case with traditional stylists in Thailand, but is a less popular form of fighting in the contemporary world fighting circuit where the Thai style of exchanging blow for blow is no longer favorable.
-Almost all techniques in muay Thai use the entire body movement, rotating the hip with each kick, punch, elbow and block.
+Almost all techniques in Muay Thai use the entire body movement, rotating the hip with each kick, punch, elbow and block.

-Punching (Chok)
+Punching (Muay Mat)

-The punch techniques in muay Thai were originally quite limited, being crosses and a long (or lazy) circular strike made with a straight (but not locked) arm and landing with the heel of the palm.
+The punch techniques in Muay Thai were originally quite limited, being crosses and a long (or lazy) circular strike made with a straight (but not locked) arm and landing with the heel of the palm.
 Cross-fertilisation with Western boxing and Western martial arts mean the full range of western boxing punches are now used: lead jab, straight/cross, hook, uppercut, shovel and corkscrew punches and overhands, as well as hammer fists and back fists.

-As a tactic, body punching is used less in muay Thai than most other striking combat sports to avoid exposing the attacker's head to counter strikes from knees or elbows.
+As a tactic, body punching is used less in Muay Thai than most other striking combat sports to avoid exposing the attacker's head to counter strikes from knees or elbows.
 To utilize the range of targeting points, in keeping with the centre line theory, the fighter can use either the Western or Thai stance which allows for either long range or short range attacks to be undertaken effectively without compromising guard.

-Elbow (Sok)
+Elbow (sok)

-The elbow can be used in several ways as a striking weapon: horizontal, diagonal-upwards, diagonal-downwards, uppercut, downward, backward-spinning,and flying.
+The elbow can be used in several ways as a striking weapon: horizontal, diagonal-upwards, diagonal-downwards, uppercut, downward, backward-spinning, and flying.
 From the side, it can be used as either a finishing move or as a way to cut the opponent's eyebrow so that blood might block his vision.
 The diagonal elbows are faster than the other forms but are less powerful.
 The elbow strike is considered the most dangerous form of attack in the sport.

 There is a distinct difference between a single elbow and a follow-up elbow.
 The single elbow is a move independent from any other, whereas a follow-up elbow is the second strike from the same arm, being a hook or straight punch first with an elbow follow-up.
 Such elbows, and most other elbow strikes, are used when the distance between fighters becomes too small and there is too little space to throw a hook at the opponent's head.

 Elbows can be used to great effect as blocks or defences against, for example, spring knees, side body knees, body kicks or punches.
 When well connected, an elbow strike can cause serious damage to the opponent, including cuts or even a knockout.